 10. Tayberry

-Named after the Tay river, Tayberry was first developed in Scotland.
-It possesses a sweeter taste and similar flavor to raspberry.
+Named after the Tay River, Tayberry was first developed in Scotland.
+It possesses a sweeter taste and a similar flavor to raspberry.

 11. Thyme